-Eyewitnesses have spoken of their distress at seeing a bus driver stabbed in Sheffield city centre today.
+Eyewitnesses speak of ‘distress’ after bus driver stabbing in Sheffield city centre

 Emergency services were called to Arundel Gate shortly before 1:50pm this afternoon (Sunday, October 6), following reports that a 40-year-old man had been stabbed twice, once in the back and once in the leg.

 The victim was taken to hospital, where he remains in a serious but stable condition, and a 17-year-old man arrested on suspicion of attempted murder.

 One eyewitness, Al-nanny on Twitter, said when he went past at around 2pm, a police car, a riot van, an ambulance responder and an ambulance were all at the scene.

 He said there were also lots of people standing around ‘looking distressed’, including another bus driver, while paramedics treated the injured man.

 The victim, he added, was lying on the floor with paramedics holding gauze on his back, but ‘looked alert from what he could tell’.

 Another eyewitness, who didn’t want to be named, saw both the incident and what preceded it.

 He said: “My shift leader and the security asked me to keep an eye on this homeless guy who was shouting at people.

 “Then an hour later we see loads of people fighting and one guy being wrestled to the floor.